KoBeWi/Metroidvania-System/README.md

 #### Colors

 - Default Center Color: Modulation of the center texture when it's not overriden by custom color.
-- Unexplored Center Color: Modulation of the center texture when the cell is mapped.
+- Mapped Center Color: Modulation of the center texture when the cell is mapped.
 - Default Border Color: Modulation of the border textures when it's not overriden by custom color.
-- Unexplored Border Color: Modulation of the border textures when the cell is mapped.
+- Mapped Border Color: Modulation of the border textures when the cell is mapped.
 - Room Separator Color: Color of the room separator texture, if provided.

 #### Symbols